The Satoshi Overhang: Why the Bear Case is Bounded

-In any of these variants, the wealth-maximizing holder realizes proceeds on the order of 50 to 100 billion USD nominal over the selldown window, against approximately zero if he burned the position outright.
-For a holder whose sole objective is wealth, burning is strictly worse than patient sale on every horizon.
-The paper has nothing to recommend to a holder whose sole objective is personal wealth except that his optimal strategy is patient OTC, and the market should not price this outcome as existential tail risk.
+In every version, the wealth-maximizer nets on the order of 50 to 100 billion dollars over the sale period, against roughly zero from an outright burn.
+For a holder who cares only about wealth, burning is strictly worse than patient sale on every horizon.
+So the paper has nothing to tell such a holder except that the best strategy is patient sale, and the market should not price that outcome as an existential tail risk.
 How strongly the claims of 3.1 and 3.2, and the market implications of Section 6, can be stated all turn on one unobserved quantity, the share of the Patoshi position that the current price already treats as permanently out of float.